Planning Your Catholic Wedding

 In order for natural family planning to be effective in avoiding or achieving pregnancy, couples should complete a course provided by trained instructors.
 NFP courses are available in most dioceses; they typically involve six sessions.
 Ongoing support is provided by NFP counselors.
 See the links below for more information on NFP.

 In recent years, natural family planning has grown in popularity among many younger Catholics as a result of enthusiasm around the "theology of the body."
-The theology of the body was originally expounded by Pope John Paul II in a series of talks between 1979 and 1984, and has since been further developed as a way of understanding the spiritual meaning of human sexuality; for an overview, see "An Education in Being Human," by Christopher West.
+The theology of the body was originally expounded by Pope John Paul II in a series of talks between 1979 and 1984, and has since been further developed as a way of understanding the spiritual meaning of human sexuality; an overview of the Theology of the Body is available on the United States Conference of Catholic Bishops website.

 For more information